datagrok-ai/public/packages/Chem/README.md

 2. Radar chart appears in a new window.
 It changes automatically when you click on the new row.
   ![radar viewer](help/radar-chart-view.gif)

-## Similarity search
+## Similarity/Diversity search

 Tool that help scientists analyze a collection of molecules in terms of molecular similarity.
 It is based on applying different distance metrics (such as Tanimoto) to fingerprints.

-To run Similarity search select Chem | Similarity search from the top menu.
+Similarity search returns a set of N molecules most similar to the selected one.
+To run Similarity search select Chem | Search | Similarity search from the top menu.

 ![similarity search](help/similarity_search.png)